microsoftarchive/Learn-LTI/USER_GUIDE.md

 ### If you have issues with this guide or with our tool please:
 - Raise a [GitHub issue](https://github.com/microsoft/Learn-LTI/issues/new?WT.mc_id=learnlti-github-cxa)

-> The team at Microsoft hope you love using the LTI tool!
+> The teams at Microsoft hope you love using the LTI tool!
 Thank you for teaching our future!
 ## How to
 ### Create a Microsoft Learn Activity
    In the Learn LTI tool, locate the General Tab under Configurations